-Figure 44: A total of available revenue for the portion of Stearns County within the APO's MPA by year from 2020 through 2023.
+Figure 43: A total of available revenue for the portion of Stearns County within the APO's MPA by year from 2020 through 2023.
 Data courtesy of Stearns County Highway Department.

-During this time frame, Stearns County has four system preservation projects within the APO's MPA programmed into the TIP, requiring a local match of \$1,415,064 in year of expenditure dollars.
-The county also has two expansion projects programmed requiring a local match of \$2,191,593.
-In addition, the county has also received Federal demonstration funding for a roadway alignment study of CSAH 133.
+During this time frame, Stearns County has five (5) projects within the APO's MPA programmed into the TIP, requiring a local match of \$2,684,073 in year of expenditure dollars.
+In addition, the county has one (1) placeholder project incorporated into the TIP to account for improvements to NHS roadway CSAH 75.
+This 2022 project - totaling an estimated \$1,537,640 - will require a local match of \$307,528 in year of expenditure dollars.
+The county also has received Federal demonstration funding for a roadway alignment study of CSAH 133.
 This 2020 project - totaling an estimated \$85,000 - will require a local match of \$17,000 in year of expenditure dollars.
-For purposes of this fiscal constraint analysis, this source is drawn from the system preservation category.
-Overall, Stearns County has sufficient funding to finance these projects and thereby maintains fiscal constraint.
+Overall, Stearns County has sufficient funding to finance these project and thereby maintains fiscal constraint.

-Figure 45: Total fiscal constraint for Stearns County within the APO's MPA for TIP cycle FY 2020-2023.
+Figure 44: Total fiscal constraint for Stearns County within the APO's MPA for TIP cycle FY 2020-2023.
 Data courtesy of Stearns County Highway Department.